thephez/dpp-spec/docs/document.md

 ## State Transition Structure

 State transition structure validation verifies that the content of state transition fields complies with the requirements for the fields.
-The state transition `actions` and `documents` fields are validated in this way and must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.11.1/test/unit/document/stateTransition/structure/validateDocumentsSTStructureFactory.spec.js).
+The state transition `actions` and `documents` fields are validated in this way and must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.12.0/test/integration/document/stateTransition/validation/structure/validateDocumentsBatchTransitionStructureFactory.spec.js).
 The test output below shows the necessary criteria:

 ```
-validateDocumentsSTStructureFactory
-  ✓ should return invalid result if userId is not valid
+validateDocumentsBatchTransitionStructureFactory
-  ✓ should return invalid result if actions and documents count are not equal
+  ✓ should return invalid result if data contract was not found
-  ✓ should return invalid result if there are documents with different $contractId
-  ✓ should return invalid result if Documents are invalid
-  ✓ should return invalid result if Documents are invalid
-  ✓ should return invalid result if there are duplicate Documents with the same ID
+  ✓ should return invalid result if there are duplicate document transitions with the same ID
   ✓ should return invalid result if there are duplicate unique index values
-  ✓ should return invalid result if there are documents with different User IDs
+  ✓ should return invalid result if there are no identity found
   ✓ should return invalid result with invalid signature

+  create
+    ✓ should return invalid result if there are documents with wrong generated $id
+    ✓ should return invalid result if there are documents with wrong $entropy
+    schema
+      $entropy
+        ✓ should be present
+        ✓ should be a string
+        ✓ should be no less than 26 chars
+        ✓ should be no longer than 35 chars
+  replace
+    schema
+      $revision
+        ✓ should be present
+        ✓ should be a number
+        ✓ should be multiple of 1.0
+        ✓ should have a minimum value of 1
+  base schema
+    $id
+      ✓ should be present
+      ✓ should be a string
+      ✓ should be no less than 42 chars
+      ✓ should be no longer than 44 chars
+      ✓ should be base58 encoded
 ```

 ## State Transition Data

 Data validation verifies that the data in the state transition is valid in the context of the current platform state.
-The state transition data must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.11.1/test/unit/document/stateTransition/data/validateDocumentsSTDataFactory.spec.js).
+The state transition data must pass validation tests as defined in [js-dpp](https://github.com/dashevo/js-dpp/blob/v0.12.0/test/unit/document/stateTransition/data/validateDocumentsBatchTransitionDataFactory.spec.js).
 The test output below shows the necessary criteria:

 ```
-validateDocumentsSTDataFactory
+validateDocumentsBatchTransitionDataFactory
-  ✓ should return invalid result if Data Contract is not present
+  ✓ should return invalid result if data contract was not found
-  ✓ should return invalid result if Document with action "create" is already present
+  ✓ should return invalid result if document transition with action "create" is already present
-  ✓ should return invalid result if Document with action "update" is not present
+  ✓ should return invalid result if document transition with action "replace" is not present
-  ✓ should return invalid result if Document with action "delete" is not present
+  ✓ should return invalid result if document transition with action "delete" is not present
-  ✓ should return invalid result if Document with action "update" has wrong revision
+  ✓ should return invalid result if document transition with action "replace" has wrong revision
-  ✓ should return invalid result if Document with action "delete" has wrong revision
+  ✓ should return invalid result if document transition with action "replace" has mismatch of ownerId with previous revision
-  ✓ should throw an error if Document has invalid action
+  ✓ should throw an error if document transition has invalid action
-  ✓ should return invalid result if there are duplicate documents according to unique indices
+  ✓ should return invalid result if there are duplicate document transitions according to unique indices
   ✓ should return invalid result if data triggers execution failed
+  ✓ should return valid result if document transitions are valid
 ```